 To conduct a youth empowerment project for high school students: workshops to engage youth in leadership training, basic diversity training, and suicide prevention.

-To conduct Project Speak Out: to reduce the incidence of LGBT youth bullying and suicide in Central Kentucky.
+To conduct Project Speak Out: to reduce the incidence of LGBTQ youth bullying and suicide in Central Kentucky.
 The Project will target middle and high schools in the Bluegrass.

-To educate ombudsmen, the aging network of social services and providers of long-term care about the issues facing LGBT long-term care residents.
+To educate ombudsmen, the aging network of social services and providers of long-term care about the issues facing LGBTQ long-term care residents.

-To diversify recruitment at the UK College of Law, invite speakers on LGBT legal issues and enhance awareness of LGBT issues in the legal community.
+To diversify recruitment at the UK College of Law, invite speakers on LGBTQ legal issues and enhance awareness of LGBTQ issues in the legal community.

 To produce the theater production "The Temperamentals" about the homosexual witch hunts of the 1950's and the creation of one of the first ever gay rights organizations, The Mattachine society.

-To conduct educational campaigns that promote fair treatment of LGBT Kentuckians in Madison County and Eastern Kentucky Counties that are considering fairness ordinances
+To conduct educational campaigns that promote fair treatment of LGBTQ Kentuckians in Madison County and Eastern Kentucky Counties that are considering fairness ordinances